-Students who violate the school vehicle rules will be referred to the Transportation Department for discipline.
-Disciplinary consequences may include parent notification, suspension of vehicle/bus riding privileges and exclusion from extracurricular activities.
+Students who violate the school vehicle rules will be referred to the building principal for discipline.
+Disciplinary consequences may include parent notification, suspension of vehicle/bus riding privileges, exclusion from extracurricular activities, in-school suspension, and suspension or expulsion.

 These consequences are not progressive and school officials have discretion to impose any listed consequence they deem appropriate in accordance with state and federal law and board policy.